Department of Social Work

 Grant and proposal development continue to be an activity in the operations of human service agencies.
 Agencies must assess the need for services, determine their priorities, and develop strategies for funding their programs.
 Today, grants and proposals serve as primary means by which many agencies receive resources.
 This course is aimed at creating an understanding of the process and tools needed for translating a desire to respond to human need and problems into a realistic plan of action.
 It acquaints students with program design and planning techniques, which consider client/consumer group characteristics.
 The course culminates in the student's development of a human service program proposal aimed at responding to a need or problem.

-Prerequisite: Junior or Senior Standing or Instructor's consent
+Prerequisite: Junior or Senior standing or instructor consent

 SOCW 410, Family Violence, 3 Units